dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 3. Set the deployment schema to a temporary migration schema, such as `tmp_sl_migration`.
 Optional, you can create a new database for the migration.

 4. Create a job to parse your project, such as `dbt parse`, and run it.
-Make sure this job succeeds,  There needs to be a successful job in your environment in order to set up the semantic layer
+Make sure this job succeeds.
+There needs to be a successful job in your environment in order to set up the semantic layer.

 5. In **Account Settings** -> **Projects** -> **Project details**, click **Configure the Semantic Layer**.